gleich/texsch/README.md

 LaTeX, when used correctly, is way faster then other systems like google drive.
 Over the last year I've developed a system that makes it super easy to work with LaTeX and I am finally making a CLI for it all.

+## ⚠️ Notice

+I am refining and testing it on my setup and plan to release texsch in early october.

 <!-- DO NOT REMOVE - contributor_list:start -->

 ## 👥 Contributors